 Average Weather in Rochester New York, United States

-In Rochester, the temperature typically varies from 18°F to 80°F over the course of the year, and is rarely below 3°F or above 88°F.
+In Rochester, the summers are warm; the winters are freezing, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 18°F to 80°F and is rarely below 3°F or above 88°F.

 The warm season lasts for 3.6 months, from May 29 to September 18, with an average daily high temperature above 70°F. The hottest day of the year is July 20, with an average high of 80°F and low of 63°F.